IU-PR/Capstone_project/content/docs/Groups/Kringe_Production.md

+---
+weight: 1
+bookFlatSection: true
+title: "Kringe Production"
+---
+# **Introduction**

+{{< hint danger >}}

+**Feedback**
+Write concise and well-written project description here.
+To enhance it further, we recommend incorporating additional details that provide an overview of your project.
+Consider including elements such as a project logo, a link to your project's webpage, or any other relevant visual materials that can help showcase your work effectively.
+As we plan to promote your work, it's crucial to ensure that this file serves as a compelling introduction that captures the attention of a potential reader.
+{{< /hint >}}

+# **Week #1**

 **Identify the Problem:**
 The problem that our project addresses is the lack of a centralized platform for university students to seek and offer mutual help.
 University students often face challenges and inefficiencies when it comes to finding assistance or resources related to their courses.
 Some of the pain points, bottlenecks, and limitations they encounter include: